CiscoTestAutomation/yang/ncdiff/docs/README.rst

 Introduction
 ============

-Configuration is a major object of NetConf.
+Configuration is a major goal of NetConf.
 RFC 6241 claims "NETCONF defined in this document provides mechanisms to install, manipulate, and delete the configuration of network devices."